 Project 2: Double Sevens

-Purpose: to give you more experience with digital design components.
+Purpose: to give you more experience with digital design components and introduce you to VHDL.

 There are two 7-segment displays on the DE1 board (User Manual).
 Each one consists of seven individual bars which can be used to create numbers or letters.
 Your circuit should light up the proper segments to display a hexadecimal number when given the corresponding 4-bit binary integer value as input.